-Neuroprotection refers to mechanisms and strategies that aim to protect the nervous system from injury and damage, especially in people who sustain an injury or develop a health condition that has neurological effects.
+Neuroprotection refers to mechanisms and strategies that aim to protect the nervous system from injury and damage.
+This is especially important for those with certain neurological diseases.

 Researchers are looking for ways to protect the body after acute events, such as a stroke or nervous system injury, and to help people with conditions that affect the nervous system, such as Alzheimer’s disease, Parkinson’s disease, and multiple sclerosis (MS).

 Current neuroprotectors cannot reverse existing damage, but they may protect against further nerve damage and slow down any degeneration of the central nervous system (CNS).

 Scientists are currently investigating a wide range of treatments, and some are already in use today.
 Some approaches may help with more than one condition, as different neurological conditions often share the same features.